fullstorydev/fullstory-flutter/example/README.md

-# fullstory_example
+# fullstory_flutter_example

-Demonstrates how to use the fullstory plugin.
+Demonstrates how to use the fullstory_flutter plugin.

 ## Getting Started